aw179/app/README.md

 ```

 Create the `/etc/postfix/pgsql-relay-domains.cf` file with the following content.
-Make sure that the database config is correctly set, replace `mydomain.com` with your domain, update 'myuser' and 'mypassword' with your postgres credentials.
+Make sure that the database config is correctly set, replace `sl.anonk.com` with your domain, update 'scrooge' and 'ruK4kPzdqviIDX' with your postgres credentials.

 ```
 # postgres config
 hosts = localhost
-user = myuser
+user = scrooge
-password = mypassword
+password = ruK4kPzdqviIDX
 dbname = simplelogin

 query = SELECT domain FROM custom_domain WHERE domain='%s' AND verified=true
-    UNION SELECT '%s' WHERE '%s' = 'mydomain.com' LIMIT 1;
+    UNION SELECT '%s' WHERE '%s' = 'sl.anonk.com' LIMIT 1;
 ```

 Create the `/etc/postfix/pgsql-transport-maps.cf` file with the following content.
-Again, make sure that the database config is correctly set, replace `mydomain.com` with your domain, update 'myuser' and 'mypassword' with your postgres credentials.
+Again, make sure that the database config is correctly set, replace `sl.anonk.com` with your domain, update 'scrooge' and 'ruK4kPzdqviIDX' with your postgres credentials.

 ```
 # postgres config
 hosts = localhost
-user = myuser
+user = scrooge
-password = mypassword
+password = ruK4kPzdqviIDX
 dbname = simplelogin

 # forward to smtp:127.0.0.1:20381 for custom domain AND email domain
 query = SELECT 'smtp:127.0.0.1:20381' FROM custom_domain WHERE domain = '%s' AND verified=true
-    UNION SELECT 'smtp:127.0.0.1:20381' WHERE '%s' = 'mydomain.com' LIMIT 1;
+    UNION SELECT 'smtp:127.0.0.1:20381' WHERE '%s' = 'sl.anonk.com' LIMIT 1;
 ```

 Finally, restart Postfix